Quinnipiac Assignment 10 – ICM 527 – Program Evaluation

 On page 7 of Jeffrey, it says, “Shel Holtz, principal of Holtz Communication + Technology (www.holtz.com) defined a KPI as a ‘quantifiable measurement, agreed to beforehand, that reflect the critical success factors of one’s effort.’”

-Beyond just recognition measurements, there are any numbers of KPIs which can be measured, including the number of schools served by the Small World Initiative by a certain date, or increasing donations by a particular amount, subject to a clear deadline.
+Beyond just recognition measurements, there are any numbers of KPIs to measured.
+These include the number of schools served by the Small World Initiative by a certain date, or increasing donations by a particular amount, subject to a clear deadline.

-Currently, the ILSC website in particular seems to be just sort of thrown together without any sense of how to deal with technological and design changes, or scalability.
-Keeping measurements out of the mix means that the ILSC website can be tossed up and then forgotten about – and it seems a lot like that’s exactly what happened.
+Currently, the ILSC website in particular seems to be just something people threw together.
+But it’s without any sense of how to deal with technological and design changes, or scalability.
+Keeping measurements out of the mix means the ILSC website can be started and then forgotten about.
+And it seems a lot like that’s exactly what happened.

 However, a website cannot be a flash in the pan, as that can cause the publics to feel the organization behind it is also fly by night.
 Particularly when asking for money, an organization needs to give forth the impression of trustworthiness and solidity.

 Adding Key Performance Indicators and measurements means there needs to be a sea change in how the ILSC views the website.
-It isn’t just something thrown together in an afternoon, to be handled by some temp hired for a few weeks and then never seen again.
+It isn’t just something you throw together in an afternoon, for some temp hired for a few weeks to handle and then never see again.
 Instead, it needs to be an integral part of the organization.